aro-ai-robots/Vision/README.md

 Install Required packages from: https://learn.adafruit.com/reading-a-analog-in-and-controlling-audio-volume-with-the-raspberry-pi/necessary-packages

+The adc mcp chip channels run from top to bottom, meaning Channel 0 is the first row.

-Cheeks maps to Channel 0 on adc chip
+Cheeks maps to Channel 0 on adc mcp chip

-Eyeballs maps to Channel 1 on adc chip
+Eyeballs maps to Channel 1 on adc mcp chip

-Eyelids maps to Channel 2 on adc chip
+Eyelids maps to Channel 2 on adc mcp chip

-Mouth maps to Channel 3 on adc chip
+Mouth maps to Channel 3 on adc mcp chip

 cd `Vision` and run `python Main.py`